What is the Perth-Peel coastal walk trail? (Perth Coastal Walks)

 These paths and tracks are a hidden treasure and resource - they potentially form a single long distance walking trail longer than the Cape to Cape trail.
 It can be walked end to end in one go over 6-8 days or completed in a more leisurely manner, for example, completing one section every Sunday over 20-35 weeks.

 This website has two broad aims:

-To create and promote the Perth-Peel coastal trail as a long distance urban trail and to provide resources to enable anyone to walk end to end in any manner they want;
+To create an on-line resource of, and promote the Perth-Peel coastal trail as a long distance urban trail;

 To provide a resource for day walkers anywhere in the Perth-Peel Region wanting to do a casual walk on the coast; and

 Two provide a resource for people who want to walk the Perth-Peel coast end-to-end.

 This project is self funded by Dr Garry Middle Director of EnviroConnect, and this website provides all necessary resources to enable anyone to walk nearly the entire Perth-Peel coast - noting that there are sections especially in the north where there is no coastal path - either as a continuous walk over many days or as casual day walks.

 The first part of the project involved Garry walking and cycling the whole length of the coast to complete a series of maps and accompanying resources which can be downloaded from this site.

 This site was established on 4th September 2016, the field work began in 2014, and was completed in August 2019.